putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

 }
 ```

-You might think a `let` should be used but here but the declaration is evaluated
+You might think a `let` should be used here but the declaration is evaluated
 on each iteration, so `const` fits better here.

 ## let

 `let` allows you to do the same as `const` without the single assignment
 constraint.
-So you can understand here that the use-cases are the same as its
+So you can understand here that the use-cases are the same as for
-ancestor, `var`.
+its ancestor, `var`.
 By the way, you might have been told that *`let` is the new `var`*.
-It is part true because it can do the same, but better if we consider the
+It is partly true because it can do the same, but even better if we consider
-ability of the variable to be scoped to the block level.
+the ability of the variable to be scoped to the block level.

 ```js
 function fn() {